cucumber/compatibility-kit/CONTRIBUTING.md

 # Contributing

-This repo is composed of a [devkit](./devkit/), and packages to deliver the kit using managers like NPM or rubygem.
+This repo is composed of a [devkit](./devkit/), and packages to deliver the kit using managers like NPM or rubygems.

 ## The devkit